SteffenCarlsen/My-windows-10-optimizations-for-gaming/README.md

 ![Nvidia settings 1](Images/1.png?raw=true "nvidia1")
 ![Nvidia settings 2](Images/2.png?raw=true "nvidia2")
 ![Nvidia settings 3](Images/3.png?raw=true "nvidia3")

+### Nvidia colors
+1. Goto Video -> Adjust video color settings
+2. For each monitor, adjust color adjustments to use NVIDIA settings and the full color range.

 ## BIOS
 Enable “resizable BAR” and enable “above 4G” in BIOS.
 (Only for Intel 10th gen or newer, or AMD Zen 3 or newer.
 Applicable for Nvidia 30-series or newer only).